The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 When you want to leave the tripod behind, IS is there for you, helping to ensure sharp images (of still subjects) and adding significant versatility to this narrow aperture lens.

 The first apprehension I have with a compact, lightweight, affordable Canon lens with an extreme focal length range and no "L" series designation is the expected image quality.
-The word from Canon is that my concerns are unnecessary, and the theoretical MTF charts back up that expectation.
+The initial word from Canon was that my concerns were unnecessary, and the theoretical MTF charts back up that expectation.

 Here are the Canon RF 200-800mm F6.3-9 IS USM Lens's MTF charts, along with those from an outstanding performer, the RF 100-500mm F4.5-7.1 L IS USM Lens.
 The RF 800mm F5.6 L IS USM Lens and RF 800mm F11 IS STM Lens charts are also included.